Samuel-POTTER/Workshop_React_Pizza/workshopreact/README.md

 }
 export default Hello;
 ```
-This is how the same function looks with arrow function:
+This is how the same function looks in an arrow function:
 ```js
 const Hello = () => {
 	return (